home-assistant/core/README.md

 <a name='customizing'></a>
 ## Further customizing Home Assistant

-If you run into issues while developing your component, reach out to the [Home Assistant developer community](https://groups.google.com/forum/#!forum/home-assistant-dev).

 Home Assistant can be extended by components.
 Components can listen for- or trigger events and offer services.
 Components are written in Python and can do all the goodness that Python has to offer.

 Home Assistant offers [built-in components](#components) but it is easy to built your own.
 An example component can be found in [`/config/custom_components/example.py`](https://github.com/balloob/home-assistant/blob/master/config/custom_components/example.py).

 *Note:* Home Assistant will use the directory that contains your config file as the directory that holds your customizations.
-By default this is the `./config` folder but this can be placed anywhere on the filesystem.
+By default this is the `./config` folder but this can be pointed anywhere on the filesystem by using the `--config /YOUR/CONFIG/PATH/` argument.

 A component will be loaded on start if a section (ie. `[light]`) for it exists in the config file or a module that depends on the component is loaded.
 When loading a component Home Assistant will check the following paths:

  * &lt;config file directory>/custom_components/&lt;component name>.py
  * homeassistant/components/&lt;component name>.py (built-in components)

-Upon loading of a component it will be validated to see if the required fields (`DOMAIN`, `DEPENDENCIES`) and required method ( `setup(hass, config)` ) are available.

 Once loaded, a component will only be setup if all dependencies can be loaded and are able to setup.
 Keep an eye on the logs to see if loading and setup of your component went well.